Published Sep 15. 2017 - 7 years ago

 The game changes

 One of the real breakthrough patterns to enter the articulated fly scene was Blane Chocklett's Game Changer, which did really change the game.
-Chocklett is also a big fly adversary, tying huge flies such as his T-Bone Musky Fly and other patterns, but while many of these are tied in the traditional large fly manner – one large hook and a lot of materials – the Game Changer uses a radically different method: not just one link, but a long series of short connected shanks, each covered with material and trimmed in such a way that it completely hides the underlying backbone or spine structure.
+Chocklett is also a big fly advocate, tying huge flies such as his T-Bone Musky Fly and other patterns, but while many of these are tied in the traditional large fly manner – one large hook and a lot of materials – the Game Changer uses a radically different method: not just one link, but a long series of short connected shanks, each covered with material and trimmed in such a way that it completely hides the underlying backbone or spine structure.

 The fly is almost über-articulated, and seeing it in the water is very convincing.
 The mobility and natural swimming motion is very impressing, and even though the fly is both large and fairly heavy, it's lighter than many large hook streamers.